Felipe Camiroaga: Early life and studies

 Camiroaga was born in Santiago, Chile.
 His parents were Jorge Camiroaga Puch and María de la Luz Fernández Stemann; he was the second of three brothers.
 Camiroaga and Fernández separated when Felipe was four years old.
 His mother moved to the Canary Islands in Spain, leaving her children with their father.
-In the Canaries, Fernández married Fernando Bontempi, with whom she had three children, including Spanish actress Paola Bontempi.
-Camiroaga was of Basque, German, and Peruvian descent; he traces his Peruvian ancestry to his paternal grandmother Irene Puch de Olazábal who was born in Arequipa; Camiroaga's German blood is traced to his mother and paternal grandmother.
+In the Canary Islands, Fernández married Fernando Bontempi, with whom she had three children, including Spanish actress Paola Bontempi.
+Camiroaga was of Basque, German, and Peruvian descent; he traced his Peruvian ancestry to his paternal grandmother Irene Puch de Olazábal, who was born in Arequipa.
+Camiroaga's German ancestry is traced to his mother and paternal grandmother.
 His paternal grandfather was Carabineros de Chile colonel Humberto Camiroaga, Director of the Escuela de Carabineros de Chile.

-During his childhood, Camiroaga regularly visited rural places such as Villa Alegre, where his aunt Lavinia "Mirnia" Camiroaga lived, and Robinson Crusoe Island, marking his love for animals and the countryside.
-In 1981, while spending his vacations at the Juan Fernández Archipelago, Camiroaga offered to work as a camera assistant for a TV crew from Televisión Nacional de Chile that was in the location, his first ever interaction with TV.
+During his childhood, Camiroaga regularly visited rural places such as Villa Alegre, where his aunt Lavinia "Mirnia" Camiroaga lived, and Robinson Crusoe Island, which influenced his interest in animals and the countryside.
+In 1981, while spending his vacations at the Juan Fernández Archipelago, Camiroaga offered to work as a camera assistant for a TV crew from Televisión Nacional de Chile that was on location; this was his first interaction with television.
 Camiroaga was named an "Illustrious Son" of Villa Alegre in May 2011.

 Camiroaga completed his primary studies at Colegio San Ignacio de El Bosque, and his secondary studies at Colegio Marshall.
-In 1987, he completed studies of TV Production and Direction at Instituto Incacea.
+In 1987, he completed studies in TV production and direction at Instituto Incacea.
 He also studied journalism at Las Condes University, but did not complete the course, and theater at Academia de Actuación Fernando González Mardones.